juju/docs/src/en/models-migrate.md

 # Migrating models

-Model migration allows you to easily move a fully operational model from one controller to another.
-The same configuration of machines, units and their relationships will be replicated on a secondary controller, allowing your applications to continue unhindered.
+Model migration allows you to easily move a live model from one controller to another.
+The same configuration of machines, units and their relationships will be replicated on a secondary controller, while your applications continue uninterrupted.

-Migration is brilliant when updating Juju because you can first migrate a model to a different controller, update the original controller, then migrate and update the original model back without risking your deployment.
+Migration is useful when upgrading a controller, for load balancing, and for providing additional flexibility.

+When upgrading a controller, you can bootstrap a new controller running a newer version of Juju, and then migrate each model across one at a time.
+This is safer than upgrading a controller whilst its running many applications.

-But migration is equally useful for load balancing.
-If a controller that's hosting multiple models reaches capacity, for example, you can now move the most intensive models to a new controller, reducing load without affecting your applications.
+Migration is equally useful for load balancing.
+If a controller that's hosting multiple models reaches capacity you can now move the busiest models to a new controller, reducing load without affecting your applications.

 For migration to work: